-Orlando, Anaheim, San Diego, Washington D.C….
-All tried and true summer vacation spots, along with their tried and true crowds.
+Orlando, Anaheim, San Diego, Washington D.C… All tried and true summer vacation spots, along with their tried and true crowds.
 If you’ve been there, done that with the mouse ears and the (albeit lovely) Coronado shoreline, here is a list of some underrated summer vacation spots for families, couples or even singles that you might want to program on your GPS.

 Alabama’s Gulf Coast

 White-sand beaches with clear turquoise waters?
 Check!
 Mouth-watering seafood?
 Check!
 No passport needed?
-Double check on that one!
+Double-check on that one!
 Stretching out over 32 miles, Alabama’s Gulf Coast has made the most of its natural bounty while adding man-made attractions such as zip lines, championship golf courses and upscale RV parks, not to mention fine shopping centers and water sports galore.
 The latter includes excellent sport fishing off of Orange Beach, where you’ll find the country’s largest artificial fishing reef.
-Adventure also awaits visitors at Dauphin Island, one of the top birding locations in the nation and home to a pre-Civil War fort, Fort Gaines, the Estuarium at the Dauphin Island Sea Lab (an award-winning aquarium), the Alabama Gulf Coast Zoo and much more.
+The adventure also awaits visitors at Dauphin Island, one of the top birding locations in the nation and home to a pre-Civil War fort, Fort Gaines, the Estuarium at the Dauphin Island Sea Lab (an award-winning aquarium), the Alabama Gulf Coast Zoo and much more.

 Orcas Island, Washington